Skip to main content

 • staff facility building.

 The new third platform will allow us to turn some trains around at the end of service.
-We will keep 2 through-tracks available for trains travelling to and from Swanson.
+We'll keep 2 through-tracks available for trains travelling to and from Swanson.
 It will also enable new train connections to more places.

 • track layout